AIStream-Peelout/flow-forecast/README.md

 # Deep learning for time series forecasting
 This repository is an open-source DL for time series library.
 Currently [Task-TS from CoronaWhy](https://github.com/CoronaWhy/task-ts/wiki) maintains this repo.
+Pull requests are welcome.
 Historically, this repository provided open source benchmark and codes for flash flood and river flow forecasting.
 Specifically, it contained baseline methods for forecasting stream flows around the United States.

 | branch  | status                                                                                                                                                                                                            |
 | ---     | ---                                                                                                                                                                                                               |